 Keep in mind before you try your sandbox

-- If your agency has not already integrated its single-sign on authentication provider with cloud.gov (only GSA, EPA, and FDIC have done this so far), you will access your sandbox through a cloud.gov account in the GovCloud environment.
+- If your agency has not already integrated its single-sign on authentication provider with cloud.gov (only GSA, EPA, and FDIC have done this so far), you will access your sandbox through a cloud.gov account.
 This account requires multi-factor authentication using a mobile app such as Google Authenticator or Authy.
 If you cannot install or use these apps, such as if your workplace prohibits mobile phones or mobile phone cameras, you might not be able to set up access.
 (Paid access packages support integration with your agency single sign-on authentication provider.)

 - If your organization prohibits installing the cloud.gov command line interface on your computer, you won’t be able to deploy applications in your sandbox.
 (For paid access packages, we can coordinate with your agency to help them approve this tool.)

 A few things you can try in your sandbox